 2.2 ISSN and ISBN codes

 Web publications of Official Statistics of Finland are identified by the ISSN code 1796-0479, printed publication by the code 1795-5165 and CD-ROM discs by the code 1796-7082.
 Each OSF publication (sub-series) also has an ISSN code of its own.
 An ISBN code can also be obtained for an individual publication.
 The ISSN and ISBN codes of all versions of the publication must be given in all copies of the publication.
-If the publication is issued in different languages, it is recommended that the codes be also given in all language versions.
+If the publication is issued in different language versions, it is recommended that their codes are also given in all language versions.

 The codes are shown in publications as follows:

 - ISSN 1796–0479 = Official Statistics of Finland – (web publication)

 - ISSN 1795-5165 = Official Statistics of Finland – (printed publication)